fsantanna/dceu/doc/manual-out.md

 A broadcast traversal runs to completion before proceeding to the next statement, just like a function call.

-The next example illustrates event broadcast and the tasks traversal.
+The next example illustrates event broadcasts and the tasks traversal.
 The example uses an `awaiting` statement to observe an event condition while executing a nested task.
 When the condition is satisfied, the nested task is aborted: